strangeloopcanon/llm-hayek-roth/README.md

 **Money/prices**

-The “realistic” simulation layer (`make field-v2`) includes explicit budgets, quotes, cancellations, and surplus/profit accounting (GPT is used for parsing/elicitation only).
+The "realistic" simulation layer (`make field-v2`) includes explicit budgets, quotes, cancellations, and surplus/profit accounting (GPT is used for parsing/elicitation only).

 ## One-command run